 sort of in between.
 A moderate walk up to Okoto lake, then another moderate walk to Ezero Lake, where we sat for a few hours drinking wine, enjoying snacks, and soaking in the beautiful scenery.
 The walk took less than 2 hours each way, keeping in mind that we did stop for some photo taking.

-We were a bit hungry after the hike, so we walked a bit further downhill from the
+We were a bit hungry after the hike, so we walked a bit farther downhill from the

-trailhead, along the road, where a nice little restaurant is nestled in along one of the switchbacks.
-They serve good cold beer and very good local Bulgarian food.
-Once fed and watered we simply flagged down the bus as it descended from the top and headed back to our oasis, The Hayloft Guesthouse.
+trailhead, along the road, where a nice little restaurant was nestled in along one of the switchbacks.
+They served good cold beer and very good local Bulgarian food.
+Once we were fed and watered we simply flagged down the bus as it descended from the top and headed back to our oasis, The Hayloft Guesthouse.